closerdao/closer-ui/README.md

 ## Bug bounty program

 If you find critical security gaps in our smart contract code, please reach sam@closer.earth.
-We are offering a bounty of 1000CUSD + our eternal gratitute + free tickets for an event of your choice at [Traditional Dream Factory](https://traditionaldreamfactory.com/) (Maybe join us at the Regenerative Network State Summit?)
+We are offering a bounty of 1000CUSD + our eternal gratitute + free tickets for an event of your choice at [Traditional Dream Factory](https://traditionaldreamfactory.com/) (Maybe join us at the Regenerative Network State Summit?).
+For smaller issues you can create tickets in our open source code repositories and we will happily consider an appropriate reward.

 ## UI